ZXPrism/ZXPrism/README.md

 - Debug the causal chain via perturbing, not walking step by step.
 - Dissect grand things.
 Do not treat them as magic.
 Do not blame myself for not being able to make them.
 I absolutely can.
 - Do ablation to understand complex systems.
+- Control the scope of deep understanding.
+- Get some inputs if needed.
 - DO WTF I WANT.